 "The sky has no limits... and neither do I.” - Usain Bolt

-- Spellings will be sent home on a Monday, to be tested on Friday
+Spellings (sent home on a Monday, to be back in school on Friday)

-This week we have been looking at words which are homophones.
-Click here for a copy of our spelling sheet.
+This week the children have been looking at more common homophones or near homophones.
+Please click here to see a copy of these words.

 Instant recall is one of the most important parts of learning mathematics.
 It gives children a bank of knowledge from which they can draw to help them when working with maths in a range of situations.
 Your child will be bringing home a copy of their current target sheet for them to be supported at home.

 They will then have a fortnightly opportunity to be tested in school to show what progress they are making against their targets.

 Please ensure that your child brings their book into school with them on their test week.